rix1/rix1-builds/apps/physical-100/README.md

 # Search Physical:100 (Netflix)

-Search contestants from the [Netflix show Physical:100](https://www.netflix.com/no-en/title/81587446)
+Search contestants from the [Netflix show Physical:100](https://www.netflix.com/no-en/title/81587446).

+<small>**Note:** I do not own the rights to neither the logo or the images.
+If you're Netflix and want me to remove them, please reach out.</small>

 ## Roadmap